WoodWing/enterprise-integration-guide/web-services-guide/ent-in-action/user-settings.md

 }
 ```
 ## Dynamic flow (new, preferred) [since 10.3]
 User settings are retrieved from Enterprise as soon as the client needs to access them.
-And, they are saved to Enterprise whenever the settings are changed.
+And they are saved to Enterprise whenever the settings are changed.

-In this flow, duplicate settings are not allowed; The name of each setting is assumed to be unique (per user/client).
-Note that when migration from the old- to the new flow this is something to take into consideration.
-It is the responsibility for the client to remove duplicate settings and start using unique settings.
+In this flow, duplicate settings are not allowed; the name of each setting is assumed to be unique (per user/client).
+Note that when migrating from the old- to the new flow this is something to take into consideration.
+It is the responsibility of the client to remove duplicate settings and start using unique settings.

 ### LogOn
 Client tells that settings are *not* managed through LogOn/LogOff.